StatisticalRethinkingJulia/ParetoSmoothedImportanceSampling.jl/README.md

 `pk_plot()` -
     Plot pk values.

+Additional function:

+`gpdfitnew()` -
+    Estimate the paramaters for the Generalized Pareto Distribution (GPD).

+`gpinv()` -
+    Inverse Generalised Pareto distribution function.

 `var2()` -
     Uncorrected variance.

 ### Corresponding R code

-The corresponding R code can be found in [R package called `loo`](https://github.com/stan-dev/loo) which is also available in CRAN.
+Corresponding R code for the PSIS methods can be found in [R package called `loo`](https://github.com/stan-dev/loo) which is available in CRAN.

 ### References